VR’s Biggest Problem and How We Could (Maybe) Solve It

 So, every time a developer makes a VR game, they’ll have to spend months of time just on testing for motion sickness and coming up with ways to mitigate it.

-So, if we sum up all these problems and consider that VR is already a multi-billion dollar market, I don’t think it’s radical to propose that motion sickness is a billion dollar problem.
+If we sum up all of the above problems and consider that VR is already a multi-billion dollar market, I don’t think it’s radical to propose that motion sickness is a billion dollar problem.

 And that’s not even taking into account how much bigger the VR market could be if motion sickness wasn’t a thing and we’d be able to make much better games.